CoinFabrik/scout/docs/docs/vulnerabilities/README.md

 ### 22 - Unprotected mapping operation

-Modifying mappings with an arbitrary key given by the user could lead to unintented modifications of critical data, modifying data belonging to other users, causing denial of service, unathorized access, and other potential issues.
+Modifying mappings with an arbitrary key given by the user could lead to unintended modifications of critical data, modifying data belonging to other users, causing denial of service, unauthorized access, and other potential issues.

 This vulnerability falls under the [Validations and error handling](#vulnerability-categories) category and has a Critical severity.